aurelia/site-generator/lib/app/docs/api/router/index.md

 * `navigateToRoute(route: string, params?: any, options?: any): boolean` - Navigates to a new location corresponding to the route and params specified.
 Equivallent to [[Router.generate]] followed by [[Router.navigate]].
-  * `route:string` - The name of the route to use when generating the navigation location.
+  * `route: string` - The name of the route to use when generating the navigation location.
-  * `params?:any` - The route parameters to be used when populating the route pattern.
+  * `params?: any` - The route parameters to be used when populating the route pattern.
-  * `options?:any` - The navigation options.
+  * `options?: any` - The navigation options.